nmicht/create-nodejs-project/README.md

 4. Add unit testing
 5. ~~Improve the calls for shell (right now is with exec, but I need to use spawn in order to have the stdout inherit, but that mess with the sync method and the responses)~~
 6. ~~Add documentation for classes, modules and methods~~
-7. Add options to create the project with params (right now everything is "hardcoded" for the project configuration like name, private, keywords, description, etc)
+7. Add options to create the project with params instead of questionnaire
-8. ~~Add questionnaire for the creation in case the command do not receive params~~
+8. ~~Add questionnaire for the creation~~
 9. Publish the npm package
 10. Add a good error handler
 11. Color for the console messages
 12. Modify template structure (the one that is generated in the new project) to include unit test
-13. Include license files and the user should be able to select from a list of options
+13. Include license files to the template copy/update process
 14. A logger ? (just for learning)
 15. ~~CWD for git commands~~
 16. Best place for the auth.json
 17. Ability to handle auth for different github accounts
+18. Option to questionnaire with all the default values

 ## Github Auth